The Lead Fellowship Experience

 - Speaking opportunities at Harvard and global events

-- Enrollment in Harvard courses acrosses different departments
+- Enrollment in Harvard courses across different departments

 - Private Skill-building Workshops led by leading experts

 Each fellow will be assigned two Harvard faculty mentors with aligned interests.
-After the introduction, Fellows meet monthly with their mentors throughout the 12 month fellowship period.
-These meetings will serve as an opportunity for Fellows to receive formal career advising, expand their networks and spark collaboration opportunities.
-Mentors that have been assigned to the 2019 and 2020 cohorts of LEAD fellows include:
+After the introduction, fellows meet monthly with their mentors throughout the 12 month fellowship period.
+These meetings will serve as an opportunity for fellows to receive formal career advising, expand their networks and spark collaboration opportunities.
+Mentors that have been assigned to the previous cohorts of LEAD fellows include:

 Dr. Kathryn Rexrode, Associate Professor of Medicine, Harvard Medical School, Chief, Division of Women’s Health, Department of Medicine Director, Office for Women’s Careers, Center for Diversity and Inclusion Brigham and Women’s Hospital

 Dr. Shekhar Saxena, Professor of the Practice of Global Mental Health at the Department of Global Health and Population at the Harvard T. H. Chan School of Public Health

 Dr. Ana Langer, Director, Women and Health Initiative, Professor of the Practice of Public Health, Department of Global Health and Population at the Harvard T.H.
 Chan School of Public Health

 Dr. Rifat Atun, Professor of Global Health Systems at Harvard University and the Faculty Chair for the Harvard Ministerial Leadership Program